Subscribe to Newsletter

 Create your pages on Instagram and Facebook and other social media platforms and interact with the consumers in the most direct way.
-Guide your customer advocacy executives to follow specific hash tags on particularly Instagram accounts that includes the general name of the products or services or your brand name itself.
-You will be flooded with posts based on these names- it would probably be overwhelming for you if the results are in favor of your brand.
+Guide your customer advocacy executives to follow specific hashtags.
+You will be flooded with posts based on these hashtags.
+It would probably be profitable for you if the results are in favor of your brand.
 Use keywords including your brand name to stumble upon blogs spreading some good things about you.

 “The way to a customer’s heart is much more than a loyalty program.
 Making customer evangelists is about creating experiences worth talking about.” – Valeria Maltoni

 It takes a lot of effort to do all these and you are surely going to end up losing in a big way if your team fails to regularly follow up on their progress.
-You should keep your crew motivated enough to keep doing whatever they are already doing, no matter how circular it may seem to them- agreed that it is circular, and seldom do people wish to go round and round, but, your team should realize that, no matter how repetitive the process, the statistics are always different.
+You should keep your crew motivated enough to keep doing whatever they are already doing, no matter how circular it may seem to them.
+Agreed that it is circular, and seldom do people wish to go round and round, but your team should realize that, no matter how repetitive the process, the statistics are always different.